apache/commons-weaver/ant/src/site/markdown/index.md

  * `classpath` attribute - path string (incompatible with `classpathref`)
  * `classpathref` attribute - refid of an Ant **path** (incompatible with `classpath`)
+ * `includesystemclasspath` - specifies whether to include the system classpath
  * nested `propertyset` - Ant **PropertySet**
  * nested `properties` - specifies properties using the names and text values of nested elements (looks like Maven POM properties)